WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * Define absolute URLs, and limit the schemes each instance can use.
 * Fill in TBD size limits.
 * Update to mice-03 including the Digest header.
+* Refer to draft-yasskin-httpbis-origin-signed-exchanges-impl for draft version numbers.

 draft-04